Caprese Salad with Pomegranate and Mint

 Olive oil in the bottom of a platter of tomatoes

-Even before Labor Day showed up around here, the tree line was dotted with reds, oranges, yellows.
-No stopping them from going, but tomatoes are still here easing us through—out of—the softer season, and reminding me that, just like the leaves and the tomatoes, there will be another gentle gift of the next season to savor.
+Even before Labor Day showed up around here, the tree line was dotted with reds, oranges, and yellows.
+No stopping them from going, but tomatoes are still here easing us throughout the softer season, and reminding me that, just like the leaves and the tomatoes, there will be another gentle gift of the next season to savor.

 Tomato slices and mozzarella balls on a blue platter